 Preparing for interviews at FAANG companies can be intimidating.
-Research has shown that getting an offer at a FAANG company is harder than getting into prestigious institutions such as Stanford or Harvard.
+Research has shown that getting an offer at a FAANG company is harder than getting into Stanford or Harvard.
 Netflix, in particular, is known for having extremely rigorous interviews. interviews.
 The less than 20% acceptance rate and less than 2% acceptance in 2019 alone at Netflix is live proof of the statement.
 You would have to crack many different interview rounds before landing that offer.